 Sustainable Arvada - Water

-This measure tracks the effectiveness of the City’s water conservation programs.
+This strategic result tracks the effectiveness of the City’s water conservation programs.
 The City is currently working in partnership with the Center for ReSource Conservation and the Citizen Sustainability Committee to develop cost-effective programs to promote and measure water conservation.
-The measurement is based on annual water production through the water treatment plants divided by the city population.

 Water as a natural resource must be conserved.
 City Council and City staff are dedicated to providing education regarding water usage and other conservation programs as they become available to assist citizens and businesses use less water.